 We drove further to enter an isolated lane surrounded by sugar plantations.
-We went at the far end of the lane till we met a partly fenced area.
+We went at the far end of the lane until we met a partially fenced area.
 The landscape just behind it was a drastic change!
 A little nature paradise with a flowing river almost dispersing the whole area to end up in gorgeous waterfalls!
 The green grasses, the shrubs, and trees were all adding a beautiful touch to this little sanctuary.
-And to add more to this beautiful scenery, the splendid turquoise blue water basin (which can be around 5 to 6 meters deep) was inviting us to take a refreshing plunge!
+And to add more to this beautiful scenery, the splendid turquoise blue waterhole (which can be around 5 to 6 meters deep) was beckoning us to take a refreshing plunge!

-To have a close-up look of the turquoise water, we went down the right side of the fenced area.
+We wanted to have a close-up look of the turquoise water, and we went down the right side of the fenced area.
 We had to find our way in the middle of banana trees and bushes, the path was very slippery and muddy!
 At one point it felt like we were in the midst of a jungle!
-The path descended to a stream, and there you can see the spellbinding waterfalls and the blue water basin, which were the highlights of the place.
-The surrounding vegetations were luxuriantly green and were giving a soothing effect to the mind.
+The path descended to a stream, and there you can see the splendid waterfalls and the blue water basin, obviously a feast for the eyes!

 Then we headed to the other side of Eau Bleue just some meters away by car.
 As we got down the car, challenges were awaiting us.
-We soon realized the rugged and wild nature of the place surrounded by sugarcane fields, rough terrains, and wild vegetations.
+We soon realized the extent of the rugged terrains, which were surrounded by sugarcane fields, and wild vegetations.

-We chose the first less challenging path, and mind you it was filled with plenty of blood sucking mosquitoes!
-So it is better to put mosquito repellent before you start hiking.
-The path can be slippery and rough, so watch out your step.
-While hiking you will feel the density of the area, and the splendid masterpiece of nature.
-Every little corner of this paradise is so pristine, muddy, humid, and was vibrating with the sounds of the waterfalls.
-The ferns, the moisten bark of woods, the rocks, and the mud were altogether complimenting the unspoiled beauty of this place.
+We chose the first less challenging path, and mind you it was filled with plenty of blood-sucking mosquitoes, which serves as a good reminder for bringing mosquito repellent the next time.
+The path though can be slippery and rough, so you have to watch out your step while hiking.
+But don’t you miss to enjoy the sheer beauty of mother nature over here.
+Every little corner of this paradise is so pristine, muddy, humid and vibrates with the roaring waterfalls.

-We kept on walking until we finally reached to one of the spectacular waterfalls!
-It was absolutely stunning, there were the wild branches hanging down the crystal clear water.
-This was absolutely not the typical image of Mauritius.
+We kept on walking until we finally reached to one of the gorgeous waterfalls, and It was absolutely stunning.
+There were wild branches hanging down the crystal clear water, just a picture-postcard view that rarely describes Mauritius…

-After the sweaty hike, we took great pleasure for a great chill plunge!
-Those with little swimming experiences should rather stay in the shallow water.
-There is no word to describe the rejuvenating feeling of the refreshingly cool water.
+After the sweaty hike, we took great pleasure for a great plunge!
+And there’s no word to describe the rejuvenating feeling of the refreshingly cool water.
 It was so soothing and ‘healing’- a perfect way to drain all your fatigue and stress.

-After having spent some quality moments together, we decided to head to the challenging part of the adventure.
+After having spent some quality moments together, we headed to the challenging part of the adventure.
 We had to return back to the point where we first started and descended a seriously challenging wall of sediment with roots of trees running down.
 We had to go down one by one, and measure each of our steps so as to avoid any mishaps.
-There was a thick rope attached to a root in case of assistance.

-Upon reaching down, we headed to a less humid area where we could actually sit and eat.
-On the way, there were bamboo trees, and bark of woods scattered.
-To my pleasant surprise, I saw some really gorgeous white oyster mushrooms.
-They were so perfectly attached to the decaying woods.
+Upon reaching down, we came to a less humid area where we could actually sit and have lunch.
+On the way, there were bamboo trees, and bark of woods scattered on which grew the gorgeous white oyster mushrooms.
+They were perfectly attached to the decaying woods.

 There were some good swimmers who were already enjoying the water.
 We swam and had a great moment of connecting ourselves with nature.
 We took some last pictures of the day.